Available Today: Experience Kintsugi & Learn to Breathe New Life into Broken Pottery in Minami-Aoyama

 Using putty to shape the piece

 While waiting for the pieces to harden, listen to your instructor speak on the history and philosophy of kintsugi.
-Kintsugi's influence has expanded beyond Japan, impacting the global art scene.
-This lecture offers a valuable opportunity to understand the charm and depth of kintsugi, and to delve deeper into the culture and spirit of Japan.
+You will gain deeper insight into the spirit of this restorative craft, exploring its meaning beyond mere technique.
+This perspective can bring moments of lightness and calm.
+You will also learn how kintsugi's influence has expanded beyond Japan, impacting the global art scene.
+This lecture offers a valuable opportunity to understand the charm and meaning behind kintsugi, and to appreciate the culture and spirit of Japan in greater depth.

 Sharpen your senses as you engage in the process